the-turing-way/the-turing-way/open_science.md

 Many of the most widely used research software is open source.
 Perhaps the paradigmatic example is the scikit-learn Python package for machine learning (Pedregosa et al., 2011), which, in the space of just over five years, has attracted over 500 unique contributors, 20,000 individual code contributions, and 2,500 article citations.
 Producing a comparable package using a traditional closed-source approach would likely not be feasible, and would, at the very least, have required a budget of tens of millions of dollars.
 While scikit-learn is clearly an outlier, hundreds of other open-source scientific packages that support much more domain-specific needs depend in a similar fashion on unsolicited community contributions e.g., the NIPY group of projects in neuroimaging (Gorgolewski et al., 2016).
 Importantly, such contributions not only result in new functionality from which the broader scientific community can benefit, but also regularly provide their respective authors with greater community recognition, and lead to new project and employment opportunities.

 Researchers that make use of open source projects often make changes to them such as adding features they need for their own research, or fixing bugs.
-They can then contribute these improvements back to the main project
+They can then contribute these improvements back to the main project so the wider community can take advantage of them.

 ### How running and contributing to open source software projects benefits you